-He played a leading role in concluding and settling a group action against a local council which involved over 20 claimants while negotiating a settlement of over £300,000 in damages and £350,000 in legal costs.
+He played a leading role in concluding and settling a group action against a local council which involved over 20 claimants while negotiating a settlement of over £300,000 in damages.

-Liam manages a team of 12 and is responsible for a caseload of more than 100 files.
-He is overseeing a large number of procedural and cultural changes within the department, and currently acts as the sole supervisor for the department’s Legal Aid contract.
+Liam manages a team of 12 and is overseeing a large number of procedural and cultural changes within the department.
+He currently acts as the sole supervisor for the department’s Legal Aid contract.